 Is Fish OK?

 Fish and seafood provide important nutrients.
 To reduce your exposure to known chemical contaminants such as mercury, avoid eating large bottom-dwelling fish while breastfeeding.
-Examples of fish to avoid include shark, swordfish, king mackerel, marlin, orange roughy and tilefish.
-Eight to 12 ounces of a variety of lower mercury fish every week is recommended with a maximum of 6 ounces white (albacore) tuna per week.
+Examples of fish to avoid include shark, swordfish, king mackerel, marlin, big-eye tuna, orange roughy and tilefish.
+Eight to 12 ounces of a variety of lower mercury fish every week is recommended with a maximum of 4 ounces white (albacore) tuna per week.
 Check local advisories about eating locally caught fish.
 If no advice is posted, limit your intake of locally caught fish to 4 ounces per week and consume no other fish during that same week.

 Find a Nutrition Expert